Unforgettable landscapes: Iceland

 Croatia: history, luxury and relaxation on the Adriatic Sea.

 For adventurers, Croatia offers some unforgettable experiences, as the country offers a whole range of activities.
 Hikers have the unique opportunity to enjoy the clean air and unspoiled nature on the slopes of the mountain ranges that dominate the Lika and Velebit regions.
-Other exciting activities include kayaking trips on the calm, clear waters of the Adriatic Sea, which are dotted by coves,
+Other exciting activities include kayaking trips on the calm, clear waters of the Adriatic Sea, which are dotted by coves, caves and unusual rock formations.
+The Strbacki Buk waterfall and the Zrmanja River are the best places to visit for lovers of nature and rafting.

 Romantic Summertime Getaway: Camps Bay